 About the Instructors

 Wayne Michael is the director of education and business development for Novogradac & Company LLP, specializing in simplifying complex industries and programs for audiences of varying levels of experience.
 Mr. Michael has created, edited, or delivered hundreds of presentations for conferences, workshops, webinars and on-site training sessions relating to federal tax credit programs and other accounting concepts.
 Mr. Michael also hosts Novogradac’s YouTube channel, whose videos have been viewed more than 80,000 times by tax credit professionals, and he is a principal contributor to the “Introduction to Low-Income Housing Tax Credits” booklet that is published by Novogradac.
-Mr. Michael obtained his degree in accounting from Brigham Young University and is licensed as a certified public accountant in California and is a designee of the Novogradac Property Compliance Certification.
+Mr. Michael obtained his degree in accounting from Brigham Young University.
+He is licensed as a certified public accountant in California and is a designee of the Novogradac Property Compliance Certification.

 Matthew Bissonette is a director with Citi Community Capital (CCC) in New York.
 His background in affordable housing includes involvement in more than 250 multifamily housing bond financings throughout the country, totaling more than $2.5 billion.
 He has worked on virtually every major type of multifamily housing bond financing, including various conduit financing structures, FHA/GNMA, Fannie Mae, Freddie Mac and other credit-enhanced deals as well as numerous financings involving derivative structures.
 Mr. Bissonette is a frequent speaker on affordable housing finance.
 Prior to joining CCC, he was a director with RBC Capital Markets, working as an investment banker in the area of affordable housing bond finance.
 Before joining RBC Capital Markets in 2007, he was a partner with Eichner & Norris PLLC, a Washington, D.C.-based law firm specializing in affordable housing bond finance.
 Mr. Bissonette entered private practice after serving as assistant counsel at the Office of Advocacy, U.S. Small Business Administration, where he focused on federal and state securities law issues.
 He also has several years of legislative experience, having worked as assistant counsel for the U.S. House of Representatives Committee on Small Business, and as legislative assistant for a member of Congress.
 Mr. Bissonette graduated from the University of Virginia where he received a bachelor’s degree in economics.
 He received his juris doctor from the College of William and Mary School of Law, where he was a member of the Moot Court Board, Chief Justice of the Judicial Council and awarded the Marshall-Wythe Gambrell Professionalism Award.
 He is admitted to practice law in the District of Columbia, Virginia and Colorado.